-Circulating throughout the bloodstream of every person, even tiny babies, is an adrenal hormone called “cortisol.”
+Circulating throughout the bloodstream of every person, even tiny babies is an adrenal hormone called “cortisol”.
 Produced by the adrenal glands, this hormone helps major systems of the body function normally.
 The body needs just the right amount of cortisol at the right times.
-Too much or too little, and the body is not in tune, sort of like an engine trying to run with the wrong mix of gasoline and air.
+Too much or too little, and the body is not in tune.
+Think of it like an engine trying to run with the wrong mix of gasoline and air.
 Adrenal hormones are also known as stress hormones.
 Levels rise quickly to help a person react to a threat.
-Although stress hormones are needed in times of danger, if they remain too high for too long, the body becomes overstressed and certain systems, such as the immune system, can’t function as well.
-Experiments on both human infants and infant experimental animals showed these fascinating results about attachment research. :
+Although stress hormones are needed in times of danger, if they remain too high for too long, the body becomes overstressed.
+Therefore, certain systems, such as the immune system, can’t function as well.
+Experiments on both human infants and infant experimental animals show fascinating results about attachment research.

 - Human infants with the most secure attachment to their mothers had the best cortisol balance.

-- The longer infant animals were separated from their mothers, the higher the cortisol levels, suggesting that these babies could be chronically stressed.
+- The longer infant animals were separated from their mothers, the higher the cortisol levels.
+This suggests that these babies could be chronically stressed.
 The mothers also experienced elevated cortisol levels when separated from their babies.